-- 3. Grievance Committee Decision: The Grievance Committee will deliver a written finding and submit its specific recommendation, together with the committee's vote, to the President/designee and the grievant within four (4) calendar days following the conclusion of the hearing.
+- 3. Grievance Committee Decision: The Grievance Committee will deliver a written finding and submit its specific recommendation, together with the committee's vote, to the President/designee and the grievant within seven (7) days following the conclusion of the hearing.
 In cases where the President is directly involved in the matter being grieved, the grievant may appeal the decision of the committee directly to the Chair of the Academic Affairs Committee of the Board of Trustees (see Recusals in this section). - 4.
 President's Decision: The President/designee may accept the recommendation of the Grievance Committee or conduct a further review and hold additional discussion of the case with the parties either together or separately.
-The grievant, the Provost, and appropriate committee Chairs will be notified of the President's/designee's decision within seven (7) calendar days after the receipt of the committee's decision.
+The grievant, the Provost, and appropriate committee Chairs will be notified of the President's/designee's decision within fifteen (15) days after the receipt of the committee's decision.

 1. Appeal to the Board of Trustees of Coastal Carolina University: Final authority for adjudication of grievances rests with the Board of Trustees of Coastal Carolina University.
-If the grievant wishes to appeal the President's/designee's decision, a written appeal must be sent to the Chair of the Academic and Student Affairs Committee of the Board of Trustees within five (5) calendar days of receipt of the President's/designee's decision letter.
-In cases where the Presidential decision phase has been foregone, the grievant must file the written appeal within five (5) calendar days of receipt of the letter from the Chair of the Grievance Committee.
+If the grievant wishes to appeal the President's/designee's decision, a written appeal must be sent to the Chair of the Academic and Student Affairs Committee of the Board of Trustees within seven (7) days of receipt of the President's/designee's decision letter.
+In cases where the Presidential decision phase has been foregone, the grievant must file the written appeal within seven (7) days of receipt of the letter from the Chair of the Grievance

+Committee.
 In the event that the Chair of the Academic and Student Affairs Committee of the Board of Trustees cannot be reached, the appeal may be registered with the Chair of the Faculty Senate or with the Provost's Office.
 The Academic and Student Affairs Committee will review the record and may, at its discretion, conduct a new hearing.
-The Academic and Student Affairs Committee will have twenty eight (28) calendar days in which to complete its review and communicate its decision to the President and the grievant.
+The Academic and Student Affairs Committee will have twenty eight (28) days in which to complete its review and communicate its decision to the President and the grievant.
 The number of days may be extended by mutual consent of the grievant and the Chair of the Academic and Student Affairs Committee.
-The decision of the President and the Chair of the Academic and Student Affairs Committee.

-Academic and Student Affairs Committee of the Board of Trustees is final and binding within the University.
+The decision of the Academic and Student Affairs Committee of the Board of Trustees is final and binding within the University.